daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority level?

-#### The user should be able to decide to skip read aloud of anciallary content
+#### TODO: The user should be able to decide to skip read aloud of anciallary content.

 Ancillary content includes aside, bibliography, endnotes, footnote, noteref, pullquote.

 Priority: Should-have

-#### The user should be able to decide to skip read aloud of navigation content
+#### TODO: The user should be able to decide to skip read aloud of navigation content.

 Navigation content includes landmarks, lists of audios, tables, images or videos, pagebreak and table of contents.

 Priority: Should-have

-#### The user must/should/could be able to use read aloud with footnotes and endnotes
+#### TODO: The user must/should/could be able to use read aloud with footnotes and endnotes.

 What should the experience be?